 Pin for later!

-If you have any other prepositions for this One Day in Havana Itinerary feel free to share it in the comments below!
+If you have any other suggestions for this One Day in Havana Itinerary, feel free to share them in the comment section below!